Omycron83/Notes/Temp/Vorschrieb.md

 - Allows to understand market and **finetune products** and strategies
 -> Cheap and effective means to **enhance brand image** and popularity

+### The social dilemma
+- If you dont know the product, you are the product
+- Capitalism based on socai

 ### Social Media: negative impacts on social life
 - **Addiction** / losing contanct with "real world"; especially with teenagers that are most affected by the addiction to social media, can be involved very extensively and eventually be cut off from society, leading to serious mental health problems
 - Can be time-consuming, **distracting** and lower productivity, waste individual time that could have been used for productive tasks and activities